This post may contain affiliate links. Please see our disclosure here.

 The picture above shows the cute split level house with the old white windows and old siding.
 Wait until you see the exterior siding featuring white board and batten!

-There is a significant amount of split level renovations and remodels going on right now in our area and many seem to be jumping on the white exterior with black windows trend.
+There are a significant amount of split level renovations and remodels going on right now in our area and many seem to be jumping on the white exterior with black windows trend.
 Updated split level homes are on the rise!